 Once they have gone over the hurdles, they will reach the speed bounce.
 10 speed bounces each.
 Sports leaders will be checking.

-After that, they they will need to put one foot in each ladder.
+After that, they will reach the ladder which they will need to put one foot in each ladder.

 As they reach the end they need to sprint back to the rest of their team, high five the next person and sit down at the back of the line.